baudren/NoteOrganiser/README.md

 ------

 Early development, should reach 0.1 in September.
-See the roadmap for detailed plans, and feel free to suggest any thing I missed in the issues.
+See the roadmap for detailed plans (browse the raw format, as Github does not apply the Github flavored syntax to files), and feel free to suggest any thing I missed in the issues.

 Minimal Features (for 0.1)
 --------------------------